Plural Labs

 Endogenic:

-1. (adjective) A system which formed or occurred naturally.
+1. (adjective) Forming or occurring naturally.

 Traumagenic: